utexas-bwi/bwi-docker/README.md

 ```
 sudo docker exec -ti bwibase_c bash
 ```

+In this Docker container shell session you can run ROS commands.

 For simplicity, the remaining instructions assume using Docker commands to open new shell sessions in the container for each process.
 However, this is where using `tmux` can be really handy.
 See the [Resources](#resources) section below.

-In this Docker container shell session you can run ROS commands.
-Do these below to run the standard demo `visit doors` in AHG.
+Run the standard [visit doors demo in AHG](https://github.com/utexas-bwi/bwi/blob/master/demo_v4.md) with the following commands.
+Source your workspace with `source ~/.bashrc` if you run into any errors.
 ```
 roslaunch bwi_launch segbot_v4_ahg.launch
 ```

-If you run into any errors, source your workspace with `source ~/.bashrc` and try your commands again.

-Open another terminal in the container with `sudo docker exec -ti bwibase_c bash`, and then run the `visit doors` demo with:
+Open another terminal in the container with `sudo docker exec -ti bwibase_c bash`, and then run the AHG visit doors demo with:

 ```
 rosrun bwi_tasks visit_door_list_smach